Mistakes Everyone Makes When Shopping At Costco

 You don't need to be a family of six to make Costco work for you — the warehouse store can be a smart choice for singles and couples, provided you're making the right decisions when you shop.

 As tempting as many of the fresh food items can be, it's best to avoid anything that will spoil quickly.
 What are the chances of one person drinking two gallons of milk in a week?
-That's the key when it comes to perishables... if you won't consume it all before the expiration date, you've got to skip it.
+That's the key when it comes to perishables: If you won't consume it all before the expiration date, you've got to skip it.
 (Yes, even if the price for two gallons of milk is the same as one quart from your local grocer — painful, we know.)
-This means the freezer section is your friend, and so are individually-wrapped snacks.
+This means the freezer section is your friend, and so are individually wrapped snacks.
 A ginormous bag of Skinny Pop will likely go stale before you get to the bottom, but tiny single-serve bags won't.
 For household items like toilet paper, if you have a place to store the dozens of rolls, go for it.
 But when it comes to giant bottles of bleach and bulk disinfectant wipes?
 They actually lose efficacy if stored too long, so unless you run a cleaning service, probably not the best buy for you.

 You're not using the concierge services

-The competitive prices on electronics is probably enough to convince you to buy your next TV or laptop from Costco, but when you make the purchase at the warehouse store it comes with another benefit you might not know about: The Costco Concierge Service.
+The competitive prices on electronics are probably enough to convince you to buy your next TV or laptop from Costco, but when you make the purchase at the warehouse store it comes with another benefit you might not know about: The Costco Concierge Service.

 You're skipping the Kirkland products